 Pineapple juice for cough?
-This might seem surprising to some but pineapple juice has been a topic of discussion when it comes to natural cough relief.
+This combination might seem surprising to some, but pineapple juice has been a topic of discussion regarding natural cough relief.
 But why is that?
 Is this just grasping at straws for a homeopathic remedy?

-There is little scientific evidence that pineapple juice can relieve coughing.
-But there is supporting information indicating that further research may be worthwhile.
-Pineapples may be effective against cough because they have compounds like bromelain, which are found to be effective in providing cough relief in bronchiectasis, chronic bronchitis, pneumonia, and other similar conditions.
+While there is no definitive scientific evidence showing that pineapple can relieve coughing, pineapples do contain a compound called bromelain that is found to be effective in providing cough relief in bronchiectasis, chronic bronchitis, pneumonia, and other similar conditions.

+But is the Bromelain in pineapple juice enough?
 In this article, we will share what the research says about pineapple juice for cough relief.
-We will also share a simple pineapple juice recipe you can use for your cough.
+We will also share a simple pineapple juice recipe you can try.

 What Does the Research Say About Pineapple Juice for Cough Relief?